 Letty Segovia, Esq.

 Ms. Segovia’s current practice is focused in the areas of adult guardianships and conservatorships, estate planning, probates, and trust administration.
-Since 2007, she has served as a Court-Appointed Counsel in Maricopa County Superior Court.
+Since 2007, she has served as a court-appointed counsel in the Maricopa County Superior Court.
 Ms. Segovia’s philosophy and approach to the practice of law emphasizes conflict resolution and is solution-based.
-She is an active member of the Arizona State Bar and member if the Probate and Trust and Mental Health and Elder Law sections of the State Bar of Arizona.
+She is an active member of the Arizona State Bar and a member of the Probate and Trust and Mental Health and Elder Law Sections of the State Bar of Arizona.

 Ms. Segovia is an Arizona native.
-She attended Arizona State University on full president and regent’s scholarship.
-She graduated magna cum laude and with honors from Arizona State University in just three years, earning her Bachelor’s Degree majoring in Justice Studies and minor in Spanish.
-Ms. Segovia earned her law degree from Arizona State University’s College of Law.
-She started her legal career as an associate and later moved to another firm for almost seven years practicing Elder Law, Estate Planning, Estate and Trust Administration, and Bankrupcy before deciding to join Bivens and Associates Law Firm.
+She attended Arizona State University with full-ride scholarships.
+She graduated magna cum laude and with honors from Arizona State University in just three years, earning her bachelor’s degree with a major in justice studies and a minor in Spanish.
+Ms. Segovia then went on to earn her law degree from Arizona State University’s College of Law.
+She started her legal career as an associate and later moved to another firm for almost seven years practicing elder law, estate planning, estate and trust administration, and bankruptcy law before deciding to join our elder law firm in Scottsdale.